01 of 10

 10 of 10

-Make a Farmhouse Sink With an Embossed Pattern Front
+Make an Embossed Patterned Front

 The final variant in the set of farmhouse sinks is a sink with a raised pattern on the front.
 This works best if you are using paper clay over your sink base.
 You can do it with gesso, but it must be done when the gesso is still soft, but partially dried.